basarat/demo-typestyle/05-content/script.md

 ```
 And you can see that it shows up.

-Note that there are a few gotcha's with the CSS content property.
-Notice that we added explicit quotes around the content.
+* Note that there are a few gotcha's with the CSS content property (highlight the content property name).
+* Notice that we added explicit quotes around the content.
 This is required by CSS if you are going to pass in a simple string.

 CSS also allows you to power the `content` of before and after pseudo elements using the `attr` expression.